 Many health insurance plans cover routine vaccinations such as flu shots with little or no cost-sharing.
 However, if you do have to pay for it, flu shots are a qualified expense for your Flexible Spending Account (FSA) or Health Savings Account (HSA).
 It’s a smart move to include this vaccination as part of your balance spend-down as you near the end of your plan year.

-Learn more about who should get a flu shot, the cost and availability of the vaccine, and how your FSA or HSA can help.
+Learn more about who should get a flu shot, vaccine cost and availability, and how your FSA or HSA can help.

-The CDC Advisory Committee on Immunization Practices recommends that every person six months of age and older should get a flu vaccine every season.
-The following people are considered high risk for developing flu-related complications:
+The CDC recommends that the majority of people six months of age and older should get a flu vaccine every season.
+The following are considered to be at high risk for developing flu-related complications:

-- Children younger than five, especially those younger than two years old
+- Children younger than 5, especially those younger than 2

 - Residents of nursing homes and other long-term care facilities

-People with the following medical conditions also have a high risk of contracting the flu:
+People with the following medical conditions also have a high risk of complications from flu: